tobsirl/AWS-Certified-DevOps-Engineer/README.md

 DeletionPolicy is an optional attribute that you can use with AWS CloudFormation resources.
 You can use DeletionPolicy to specify how AWS CloudFormation handles the deletion of a resource when a stack is deleted.
 You can use DeletionPolicy to specify how AWS CloudFormation handles the deletion of a resource when a stack is deleted.
 You can use DeletionPolicy to specify how AWS CloudFormation handles the deletion of a resource when a stack is deleted.

 With the DeletionPolicy attribute you can preserve or (in some cases) backup a resource when its stack is deleted.
 You specify a DeletionPolicy attribute for each resource that you want to control.
 If a resource has no DeletionPolicy attribute, AWS CloudFormation deletes the resource by default.

+- If you delete a logical resource from a template
+- by default, the physical resource is also deleted
+- This can cause data loss
+- With deletion policy, you can define on each resource
+- ...Delete (default), Retain or (if supported) Snapshot
+- EBS Volumes, ElastiCache Clusters, RDS Databases, Neptune, Redshift
+- Snapshots continue on past Stack lifetime - you have to clean up manually
+- ONLY APPLIES TO DELETE STACKS ...
+NOT REPLACE